alexdrydew/docs/en/toloka-kit/reference/toloka.client.conditions.AssignmentsAcceptedCount.md

 )
 ```

-How many assignment was accepted from performer
+How many assignment was accepted from a Toloker

 Don't be confused!!!